-Reports of the relationship between Hargeisa and Taipei was cast in the shadows of the wider U.S. – China rift and overall influence in Africa especially under the Trump administration.
+Reports of the relationship between Hargeisa and Taipei were cast in the shadows of the wider U.S. – China rift and overall influence in Africa, especially under the Trump administration.

 According to the White House website, “The NSC is the President’s principal forum for considering national security and foreign policy matters with his senior national security advisors and cabinet officials.
 The Council also serves as the President’s principal arm for coordinating these policies among various government agencies.”